John Campbell, 2nd Marquess of Breadalbane: Other public appointments

 A freemason, Breadalbane was Grand Master of the Grand Lodge of Scotland between 1824 and 1826.
 He was elected a Fellow of the Royal Society in 1834 and made a Knight of the Thistle in 1838.
-The following year he was appointed Lord Lieutenant of Argyllshire, a post he held until his death.
+The following year he was appointed Lord Lieutenant of Argyllshire (and Colonel of the Argyll and Bute Militia), a post he held until his death.
 In 1842 he entertained Queen Victoria and the Prince Consort at Taymouth Castle.

 He was a supporter of the Free Church of Scotland during the Disruption of 1843.

 Breadalbane was also Rector of the University of Glasgow between 1840 and 1842 and of Marischal College, Aberdeen, between 1843 and 1845, President of the Society of Antiquaries between 1844 and 1862 and Governor of the Bank of Scotland between 1861 and 1862.
 In 1861 he was sent on a special diplomatic mission to Berlin for the investiture of King William I in the Order of the Garter.
 He was appointed a Knight of the Order of the Black Eagle of Prussia at the same time.

 Personal life

-Lord Breadalbane married Lady Elizabeth ("Eliza"), daughter of George Baillie and sister of George Baillie-Hamilton, 10th Earl of Haddington, in 1821.
+Lord Breadalbane married Elizabeth Baillie ("Eliza") (born 29 June 1803, daughter of George Baillie and his wife Mary - daughter of Sir James Pringle - and sister of George Baillie-Hamilton, 10th Earl of Haddington) on 29 June 1821.
 They had no children.
-She was a Lady of the Bedchamber to Queen Victoria.
-She died in Mayfair, London, on 28 August 1861, aged 58.
+She was a Lady of the Bedchamber to Queen Victoria from January to July 1839.
+She died in Park Lane, London, on 28 August 1861, aged 58.
 Lord Breadalbane survived her by just over a year and died at Lausanne, Switzerland, on 8 November 1862, aged 66.
 On his death the barony of Breadalbane, earldom of Ormelie and marquessate of Breadalbane became extinct.
 He was succeeded in the lordship of Glenorchy, viscountcy of Tay and Paintland and earldom of Breadalbane and Holland by his distant relative and namesake, John Campbell.
 The marquessate was revived in favour of the latter's son in 1885.

 Lord Breadalbane's sister Mary Campbell married Richard Temple-Nugent-Brydges-Chandos-Grenville, 2nd Duke of Buckingham and Chandos in 1819, with Richard inheriting the Dukedom in 1839.
 Breadalbane's and Mary's father the 1st Marquess was a trustee of a marriage settlement made for the union at the time of the wedding.